NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 ## Summary

-Audit your dependencies when restoring your NuGet packages with security vulnerabilities reported to GitHub Advisory Database.
+Audit your dependencies when restoring your NuGet packages with known security vulnerabilities.

 ## Motivation